Pat Fish: Death

 According to a post on Fish's official Facebook page on 6 October 2021, he "died suddenly but peacefully yesterday evening."
-On 3 October, Fish was scheduled to perform a web concert, however at show time, Fish appeared live to inform his audience he was not feeling well and would be re-scheduling the performance for the following week.
+On 3 October, Fish was scheduled to perform a web concert, however at show time, Fish appeared live to inform his audience he was not feeling well and would be rescheduling the performance for the following week.
 By means of explanation for his ill health, he offered that he had been suffering from sleep apnea.

 It was later reported that Fish had died of a heart attack.